Integrating Appflow With Your Continuous Integration and Continuous Delivery (CI/CD) Platform

 - Frequent security patches and upgrades for safe builds on the latest Apple and Google approved tools and SDKs

 These features are specialized mobile tasks that most traditional CI/CD services do not handle, so mobile teams will need mobile-specific CI/CD services and infrastructures to meet their development goals.

 Appflow: Ionic’s Mobile DevOps Platform

 Appflow handles the entire mobile app delivery process from building a native binary to publishing on the app stores and updating apps over time.
 Development teams can focus completely on the unique features of their app and outsource the complicated app delivery process to Appflow.
-As a mobile DevOps platform, Appflow powers mobile CI/CD at companies like Burger King, AAA, BCBS, and more.
+As a mobile DevOps platform, Appflow powers mobile app continuous integration and delivery at companies like Burger King, AAA, BCBS, and more.

 - Set up consistent, repeatable mobile build environments so apps can be built on every commit, using predictable dev tools, a blank slate, and operating systems